-Resourceful Generalist: a person who can speak into many various realms of church life with a level of understanding.
+Resourceful generalist: a person who can speak into many various realms of church life with a level of understanding.

-What is a Resourceful Generalist?
+What is a resourceful generalist?

 Some hope on the horizon

 The great thing about this particular habit or practice is that in many cases it is a temporary role.
-As the church ages and develops you will ideally have trained and godly people to turn many of these responsibilities over to.
+As the church ages and develops, you ideally will have trained and godly people to turn many of these responsibilities over to.
 One example may be that of managing a website.
-In our culture an active and updated website is very important.
-At first this may fall on the Replanting Pastor to walk through the process of strategy, design, implementation and upkeep.
-As your church matures you will hopefully be able to identify another volunteer or group of volunteers to shoulder this burden for you.
+In our culture, an active and updated website is very important.
+At first, this may fall on the replanting pastor to walk through the process of strategy, design, implementation and upkeep.
+As your church matures, you will hopefully be able to identify another volunteer or group of volunteers to shoulder this burden for you.

 Our greatest strength is our weakness

 Let me explain.
 At first the small and weak church needs vision and clear direction on many fronts.
 This we can do.
 We are able to lead the various aspects of the collective ministry forward.
-However the time comes in every leader’s life in which we can not lead some of the fronts himself.
+However the time comes in every leader’s life in which he cannot personally lead some of the fronts.
 He needs to turn those over.
-In some cases, the pastor will not.
-He has read and believed his own press clippings and believes he is the only hope for forward progress.
-At this point the church will stall and grow weak in the areas the pastor is not truly gifted or knowledgeable.
+In some cases, unfortunately, the pastor will not.
+He has read and believed his own press clippings and is convinced he is the only hope for forward progress.
+At this point the church will stall and grow weak in the areas where the pastor is not truly gifted or knowledgeable.